Election Worker Application

 Election Day Requirements

 • The polling place must be open for voting between 7:00 a.m. and 8:00 p.m.
+Workers must be willing and able to complete an entire shift, as explained in the 'Information' section above.

 • Election inspectors must report for work at the time set by the Wyandotte City Clerk, usually around 6:00 a.m.

 • After the polls close at 8:00 p.m., election inspectors must prepare the election materials that are delivered to City Hall by the Chairperson and Co-Chairperson.
-The rest of the supplies and equipment must also be stored before leaving the polling place.
+The rest of the supplies and equipment must also be stored securely before leaving the polling place.

 Current Pay Rates